Syrian rebels begin to evacuate Damascus suburb: state TV - Nigeria Today

 Syrian rebels begin to evacuate Damascus suburb: state TV

+However, the United Nations has criticised both the use of siege tactics which precede such deals and the evacuations themselves as amounting to forcible displacement.

+Many of those who have left other besieged areas of Syria have also relocated to Idlib, a mostly rural province abutting the Turkish border which is a major rebel stronghold.

-The post Syrian rebels begin to evacuate Damascus suburb: state TV appeared first on The Herald Nigeria.
+The post Syrian rebels begin to evacuate Damascus suburb: state TV appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG